embedded-purdue/slayterHIL/README.md

 8. Test flash
     1. navigate to `slayterHIL/test_node/zephyr`

-       _The following instructions are for WSL users only, If you are not on WSL, skip to step iii_
-    3. plug in board and use usbipd to connect it
+    3. (FOR WSL USERS; SKIP IF NOT) plug in board and use usbipd to connect it
        1. on Powershell (run with admin), run `usbipd list` and find the busid for the MCU

           *example output:*